Things to Consider When Drafting Your Financial Power of Attorney

 You have two options when drafting your Financial Power of Attorney:

 Effective Immediately: Once signed, the document is active, and your agent can exercise all powers specified in the document.
 This approach is common for married couples or trusted adult children.
+One of the greatest benefits of this is a quick and seamless transition, which makes the process easier for the agent during difficult times.

 Springing Power of Attorney: This version only becomes effective if you are deemed incapacitated.
 In most cases, a doctor’s certification of your incapacity is required before your agent can act on your behalf.
 This option provides an added safeguard to protect your financial accounts from unauthorized access.